danielsaidi/Sheeeeeeeeet/README.md

 ## About Sheeeeeeeeet

 Sheeeeeeeeet is a Swift library for adding custom action sheets to your iOS apps.
-It comes with a set of built-in action sheet items and can be extended by custom items that are more specific to your app/domain.
+It comes with a set of built-in items and can be extended with custom items that are more specific to your app/domain.

-Sheeeeeeeeet action sheets can be designed to look just like standard iOS action sheets or way different.
-You can apply a global appearance as well as individual appearances for separate action sheets.
-You can even apply individual apperances to single items.
+Sheeeeeeeeet can be designed to look just like standard iOS action sheets or way different.
+You can add a global appearance as well as individual appearances for single action sheets and items.

 Sheeeeeeeeet action sheets can be peeked & popped on all devices that support 3D touch, with an optional long press gesture fallback for unsupported devices.
-You can configure Sheeeeeeeeet to either pop just the header view or the full sheet.
+You can configure Sheeeeeeeeet to peek just the header view or the full sheet.

 ## Preview